greenrobotllc/codefrog-help/help/mas/ai-coder-cursor.md

 ### 6. Commit Strategy

-Commit changes in logical chunks:
+Use [GitHub Desktop](https://desktop.github.com/) or your Git client to commit changes in logical chunks:

 1. **One File Per Commit:**
    - Commit all fixes in one file together